Karpathy for Finance & Ops

 "How is it possible that state-of-the-art Opus 4.7 will simultaneously refactor a 100,000-line codebase or find zero-day vulnerabilities and yet tells me to walk to this car wash?
 This is insane."

 The same model that produces a clean DCF will, in the next prompt, confidently produce a lopsided balance sheet for you and call it "done".
+And even when it lands the right answer, there's no guarantee it'll get there the same way next time.
 Fluency isn't reliability.
-It never was.

 Capability spikes come from training data, not general reasoning

 Each new frontier model arrives as a black box.
-Karpathy's exact phrase is that users are "slightly at the mercy" of what the labs put into the training and reinforcement-learning mixes.
+Karpathy's phrase: users are "slightly at the mercy" of what the labs put into the training and reinforcement-learning mixes.
 You don't get a manual.
 You don't know which capabilities were trained deeply and which were left rough.
 You find out by using the thing.

 His example is chess.
 GPT-4 looked dramatically better at chess than its predecessor, not because reasoning got uniformly stronger, but because a lot more chess data appears to have made it into pretraining.
 A specific capability spiked.
 General reasoning did not.